Alcuin's Propositiones de Civitatibus: the Earliest Packing Problems: Propositiones de civitatibus (problems about cities)

 \six{ \probb{XXVIII.
 Propositio de civitate triangula.} Est civitas triangula quae in uno habet latere pedes \numb{c}, et in alio latere pedes \numb{c}, et in fronte pedes \numb{xc}, volo enim ibidem aedificia domorum construere [Bede: Volo ut fiat ibi domorum constuctio\dots{}], sic tamen, ut unaquaeque domus habeat in longitudine pedes \numb{xx}, et in latitudine pedes \numb{x}.
 Dicat, qui potest, quot domus capi debent? }{ \probb{28.
 Proposition concerning the triangular city.} There is a triangular city which has one side of $100$ feet, another side of $100$ feet, and a third of $90$ feet.
 Inside of this, I want to build a structure of houses, however, in such a way that each house is $20$ feet in length, $10$ feet in width.
 Let him say, he who can, How many houses should be contained [within this structure]? }{ }{ \probb{Solutio.} Duo igitur hujus civitatis latera juncta fiunt \numb{cc}, atque duc mediam de \numb{cc}, fiunt \numb{c}.
 Sed quia in fronte habet pedes \numb{xc}, duc mediam de \numb{xc}, fiunt \numb{xlv}.
 Et quia longitudo uniuscujusque domus habet pedes \numb{xx}, et latitudo ipsarum pedes \numb{x}, duc \numb{xx} partem in [Bede: de] \numb{c}, fiunt \numb{v}.
 Et pars decima quadragenarii \numb{iv} sunt.
 Duc itaque quinquies \numb{iiii}, fiunt \numb{xx}.
 Tot domos hujusmodi captura [Bede: capienda] est civitas. }{ \probb{Solution.} Two sides of the city joined together make $200$; taking half of $200$ makes $100$.
 But because the front is $90$ feet, take half of $90$, making $45$.
 And since the length of each house is $20$ feet while the width is $10$, take $20$ into $100$, making five.
 A tenth part of $40$ is four; thus, take four five times, making $20$.
 The city is to contain this many houses in this way. }{ }

 For calculation the area Alcuin uses the Egyptian formula that for triangles has the form

 According it, the area of the city must be $100\times 45 = 4500$ sq ft, i.e. $22\frac{1}{2}$ house areas.
 The correct value of the area is $4018.628\dots$, i.e. $20.093\dots$ house areas.
 As Singmaster notes \cite{HadleySingmaster1992}, ``The conversion of $45$ to $40$ may be an attempt to compensate for the inaccuracy of the formula, or to allow for the difficulty of fitting rectangular houses into the triangular town.''
 Singmaster can get $15$ houses in.
 Hadley can get $18$ houses in if ``the walls can be bent slightly'' \cite{HadleySingmaster1992}.
 Here we give a solution with $16$ houses (and with straight walls).
 It is shown in Fig.\,\ref{fig_triangula}.
 Note that there is a small gap between houses $7$ and $15$.
 Also, there is a gap between houses $8$ and $16$ or/and between houses $14$ and $16$.
+Another solution to this problem with $16$ houses is proposed by H.\,Hemme \cite{Hemme2010}; see Fig.\,\ref{fig_triangula2hemme}.